robertmuth/Cwerg/Docs/backend_porting.md

     relocation types will definitely needed and support/test those.
     Even if the executable is working, make sure it is well-formed by inspecting it with `readelf`/`objdump`.

+Next up is the Codegen support in CodeGenXXX

+1. Start implementing simple patterns in `isel_tab.py` and test them via `isel_tester.py`

 For the current backends the intermediate representation consists of an enum representing the opcode, e.g. `OPC_add` and an array of numbers representing,